 The Agency received an advance from the City of San Buenaventura to fund the Agency's start-up costs.
 The advance is to be paid back to the City of San Buenaventura in full by December 31, 2022, plus any accrued interest at the annual rate published as the yield of the Local Agency Investment Fund.
-Interest incurred in fiscal year 2021 amounted to \$2,233.
+The amount was paid off during the current fiscal year.

-The following is a schedule of changes in the advance for the year ended June 30, 2021:
+The following is a schedule of changes in the advance for the year ended June 30, 2023:

-eginning Balance Additions Deletions Ending alance \$ 55,000 \$ - \$ \$ 55,000
+ginning alance Adc litions Deletions Ending Balance \$ 55,000 \$ - \$(55,000) \$